encukou/freezeyt/README.md

 app: app_module:namespace.wsgi_application
 ```

-**Note:**

-It is not allowed to specify only module if `app` is configured as python object in configuration variable.
+When configuration is given as a Python dict, `app` can be given as the WSGI application object, rather than a string.

 ### Output